Skip to content

 Durango: apatite only

-Duluth Complex: FC1 zircon and apatite (We do not have any FC5, which is the apatite standard)
+Duluth Complex: FC1 zircon and apatite (we do not have any FC5, which is the apatite standard)

 Fish Canyon Tuff: apatite, titanite, and zircon